Posts Tagged ‘rape’

 Memoir as a tool for Redemption

-Having seen Ronald Cotton as her attacker for so long, it was difficult for Jennifer Thompson-Cannino to revise her mental image of him.
+Having been certain that Ronald Cotton was her attacker, it was difficult for Jennifer Thompson-Cannino to revise her mental image of him.
 And yet, she needed to do something.
 Haunted by the awful fact that her identification had ruined years of his life, she finally reached out to apologize.
 When she discovered he had forgiven her, she wanted to do more.
 Jennifer became actively involved in trying to raise awareness that a victim’s identification should not be considered infallible.

 Out of the rubble of that destructive night, a friendship developed that could hopefully save lives.
 The two appear together on talk shows, trying to put a human face on the tragedy of wrongful imprisonment, especially when based solely on a single person’s memory.
-Their work has contributed to revising guidelines for witness identification, hopefully reducing the psychological influence that can be exerted by police to steer the victim towards their preferred perpetrator.
+Their advocacy aided by the publicity generated by the memoir has contributed to revising guidelines for witness identification, hopefully reducing the psychological influence that can be exerted by police to steer the victim towards their preferred perpetrator.

 Stylistic and Emotional Strengths of Picking Cotton